Wellable

 For example, a goal like “complete a marathon” is daunting for most employees, especially those who are new to fitness.
 A more inclusive goal would be “engage in physical activity for 30 minutes a day” or “attend one fitness class a week.”
 Benchmarks like these are specific, measurable, and realistic, ensuring that employees can participate at their own pace while still feeling motivated to make progress.

-4. Create A Points-Based System
+4. Create a Points-Based System

 Creating a point-based system quantifies employees’ efforts and provides a clear structure for participation.
 When designing a points system, consider the effort and time investment involved in each activity.
 For example, attending a one-hour wellness seminar might be worth fewer points than completing a month-long wellness challenge.